c-20/shell/README.md

 drawing requires the ukai.ttf file to be copied to RAM

+ukai.ttf: Something went really wrong, and we can’t process that file.

 drawchar.h will run the pinyin command to translate pinyin to unicode

 shell uses the freetype library to convert glyphs to paths: requires ft2build.h